 What is private pay?

-Two of our forty-five rooms are maintained on a private pay basis for older people requiring complex care.
+Two of our fifty-five rooms are maintained on a private pay basis for older people requiring complex care.

 Private pay residents pay a monthly fee for their care that is not subsidized by government funding.

 What services are offered?

 The extensive quality care that St. Jude's is known for including:

 - 24 hour nursing provided by registered nurses

 - Recreation and social programs planned by a Recreation Therapist

 - Meals and snacks, special diets, on-site Dietitian

 - Pastoral care for residents of all faiths